CADemons/Incufridge-App/README.md

 Incufridge-Client
 =================

-Java code for the Incufridge client.
+Java code for the Incufridge App.

-#Usage
+# Usage

-This code should be run from a raspberry pi connected to the Incufridge There is a GUI, but it does should not be used.
+This is the Incufridge App which allows the user to connect to the Incufridge over the internet and run commands on it.

-Instead, to interact with the fridge (making programs...) go to the [incufridge website] (http://cademons.org/incu/)
+To run the program, download and install Java and run `./run.sh` (unix) or `.\run.batch` (windows).